4uhn/BWI_webscraper/README.md

 ## Work In Progress
 * Currently, the tool does not support more detailed data extraction.

-  * Information available by individually clicking into each company, such as LinkedIn profiles.
+  * Further information are available by individually clicking into each company, such as LinkedIn profiles.

-* The scraper only extracts data visible on the initial results page.
-It does not automatically navigate through multiple pages of results yet.**

 Feel free to contribute if you come across this.